-We are excited to announce that the Junior Scholars Forum, which has been run by Stanford PACS for the last three years, is now generously funded by the Rockefeller Foundation for the next five years.
+The Stanford PACS Junior Scholars Forum, which has been run by the center for the last four years, is generously funded by the Rockefeller Foundation for the next four years.

 In summer 2014 the Stanford Center on Philanthropy and Civil Society hosted its inaugural Junior Scholars Forum, a gathering that brought together newer researchers with senior scholars for two days of presentations, intensive discussions and socializing.
 The forum highlighted exciting work being done in the fields of philanthropy and civil society.
 The 11 junior scholars selected for the inaugural forum were drawn from a competitive pool of applications and came from political science, economics, sociology, anthropology, and other disciplines.

 Each paper selected will have two discussants, one an established scholar working in the area of research, the other a graduate student or a postdoctoral fellow who is also working on the topic.
 The forum will provide ample time for discussion and meals together so that we can begin build an intellectual community that we hope will last beyond forum.We are open to a wide variety of topic areas.

 Without limiting submissions to items on this list, here is description of some themes that we are particularly interested in and in which there is active work under way at Stanford:

 - The expansion of global governance, particularly transnational organizations and their causes and impact